How do I help?

 - Do not suggest drugs or alcohol as a solution.

-The BIT strongly encourages you to utilize its referral services.
+The Behavioral Intervention Team strongly encourages you to utilize its referral services.
 Please know the success of this process hinges on community commitment to reporting concerns.